This awesome iPhone XR deal is our fave bargain mobile of Black Friday 2018 so far

 So here it is, the iPhone XR deal to end iPhone XR deals (for this year, at least).
 A mere £36 per month for a huuuuuuuuge 100GB data on Vodafone.
 You can try and play it cool, but we know that you must be struggling to keep the smile off your face.

-What's more, retailer Mobile Phones Direct will give you an automatic £45 cashback, too.
+What's more, retailer Affordable Mobiles will give you an automatic £45 cashback, too.
 So rather than a massive upfront spend, you actually end up with money in your pocket.
 Strange, but true.

 There's no point in us waffling on much longer - this iPhone XR deal for Black Friday really speaks for itself.